-Under other powers, and pursuing other priorities, the federal government also establishes processes for copyrighting works and patenting inventions of faculty members and others (see Section 10.3.3); for enrolling and monitoring international students (see Section 7.7.4); for resolving employment disputes involving unionized workers in private institutions (see Sections 4.3 & 5.3); and for resolving other employment disputes concerning health and safety, wages and hours, leaves of absence, unemployment compensation, retirement benefits, and discrimination.
+Under other powers, and pursuing other priorities, the federal government also establishes processes for copyrighting works and patenting inventions of faculty members and others (see, for example, Section 11.3.2.3); for enrolling and monitoring foreign students (see Section 7.7.3); for resolving employment disputes involving unionized workers in private institutions (see Sections 4.3 and 5.3); and for resolving other employment disputes concerning health and safety, wages and hours, leaves of absence, unemployment compensation, retirement benefits, and discrimination.
 In all these arenas, federal law is supreme over state and local law, and federal law will preempt state and local law that is incompatible with the federal law.